 Search Engine Journal says that paid links used to be common practice in the SEO industry but are now banned by Google as spam.
 But some firms still rent or buy links for their clients illegally, costing them money and resulting in dropped traffic.

 - Permanent Links

 These were everywhere in the 2000’s as a ‘high quality alternative’ to rented links.
 They were links that were brought and used permanently rather than rented temporarily.
 They were similarly banned by Google and now do no good for a website.
-Good Los Angeles SEO services will never offer you permanent paid links.
+Good Los Angeles and Ventura SEO services will never offer you permanent paid links.

 These are still an important part of SEO, but only when used correctly.
 The trouble is that SEO firms used to stuff content full of weak keywords in a desperate attempt to get them picked up by search engines.
 The search engines picked up on this and recognized these articles as junk content.
 A much better approach now is to use one or two particularly strong keywords per article and focus on producing quality content instead.

 If you are still holding onto any of these outdated practices, it is best to remove them as soon as possible so that they won’t drag your website down.
 You should also avoid any SEO firms or individuals who try to use them in your SEO campaign.